 Designing a more efficient bathroom often means taking down barriers and smoothing traffic flow.
 Can opening the shower to the rest of the room create a more efficient, luxurious-feeling space?
 Sweeten explores the possibilities of this intriguing approach.

-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—at no cost to the homeowner.

 What is a wet room bathroom?

 A wet room is a bathroom that typically has no enclosure separating the shower or tub from the rest of the bathroom.
 All of the walls and the flooring are sealed against water, just like the surfaces in a typical shower stall.